apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 declarations.

 There are cases, however, where the type system alone cannot sufficiently describe a system's behavior.
-An example would be an Objective-C function that has been exposed to Swift.
+An example could be an Objective-C type that has been exposed to Swift.
 This declaration, made outside of Swift code, may not provide enough information to the compiler to ensure safe usage.
 To accommodate these situations, there are additional features that allow you